In this guide we’ll take a look at the best heated electric propagators for the UK market.

 The simple design makes this a versatile electric propagator as you can use whatever size trays and pots you require.
 The base will hold pots up to one litre in size and the overall dimensions of the unit are 52 x 42.5 x 28 cm.
 The unit has a 22W heater to maintain a nice even temperature during the germination process.
 There are also two adjustable vents in the roof.

 This is a versatile and reasonably priced electric propagator that will allow you to grow a range of seeds and cuttings.

 This Sankey Growarm 300 Electric Propagator comes with a base with a heating element, a moisture mat and one large and two small seed trays.
 You also receive 5x 9cm flower pots which can be used instead of the trays.
 You could also use other small pots in the base if you wish.

 The height of this product will allow for some growth and it would also be roomy enough for small cuttings.
 The moisture mat helps keep the humidity in the unit higher and means less watering is required and your precious seedlings are less likely to dry out.

 The base has and 18-watt element to provide base warmth and the vented lid allows you to control heat and humidity.
 The overall size of the unit is 26cm x 42cm x 52cm and the unit is supplied with a 3-metre cable and 13 amp fitted plug.

 This electric propagator is roomy and versatile and the addition of the capillary moisture mat means there is less chance of seedlings drying out.

-Heated propagators all work on the same principle.
-They create an ambient warmth that is just a few degrees above the air temperature and this helps certain seeds germinate.
-They are all cost effective, costing just a few pennies a day to run, and you often only need them for a few weeks of the year.
+Heated propagators create an ambient warmth that’s just a few degrees above air temperature, helping certain seeds to germinate.
+The best part is that they cost just a few pennies a day to run.